Short film by Ine Lamers

 Production: near/by film

-Radiant Screen will be an essayist film, which tells of the quest of an artist/filmmaker in search of proofs and remnants of a socialist utopia in Siberia, Russia.
+Radiant Screen will be an essayist film, which tells of the quest of an photographer in search of proofs and remnants of a socialist utopia in Siberia, Russia.

 The film narrates of the unescapable confrontations with ‘the real’ and how advancements in terms of media visibility and streaming brutally wipe out the imaginary.
 The film will combine archival, web cam imagery with staged scenes ; Zheleznogorsk in the Siberian Taiga appears as an inaccessible, constantly changing phantasma, and a projection screen for the artist.